 First the program checks if the condition is true.
-If so, it will run the code inside the while() loop.
+If so, it will run the code inside the while loop.
 When it's done running the inner code, it goes back to the top and checks again to see if the condition is still true.
-If so, it goes back and runs the while() loop code again.
-This loop repeats until the condition is no longer found to be TRUE.
+If so, it goes back and runs the while loop code again.
+This loop repeats until the condition is no longer found to be true.

-To make sure we don't get stuck forever inside the while() loop, we must update our current condition somewhere in the while() loop's inner code so that at some point in time, the condition statement will no longer hold true.
-If we forget to do this, the Chibi Chip gets stuck inside the while() loop, which is called an infinite loop.

-So to gradually fade our light from off to on, we set the brightness using a while() loop like this:
+\oplus To make sure we don't get stuck forever inside the while loop, we must update our current condition somewhere in the while loop's inner code so that at some point in time, the condition statement will no longer hold true.
+If we forget to do this, the Chibi Chip will get stuck inside the while loop.
+This is called an infinite loop!
+So to gradually fade our light from off to on, we set the brightness using a while loop like this:

-This keeps going until our brightness reaches 100.
-At this point, the light is fully on and the code will stop running our while() loop and move on to the next line of code following the loop.
-Fading to darkness works the same way, except now the brightness level starts at 100 and decreases by 1 each time the loop repeats until the brightness level becomes 0 again!
+This keeps going until our brightness variable reaches 100.
+At this point, the condition "is brightness less than 100?" no longer holds true.
+The while loop will end, and our program will move on to the second while loop.
+Fading to dark works the same way, except now we are counting down.
+The brightness level starts at 100 and decreases by 1 each time the loop repeats until the brightness variable becomes 0 again!
+Note that as always, the name of the variable is up to you.
+It doesn't have to be called 'brightness' for the same logic to work.
+A meaningful name just makes the code easier to read and share!

-Putting it all together, here's what a map of our example code looks like for fading in and fading out using two back-to-back while() loops!
+Putting it all together, here's what a map of our example code looks like for fading in and fading out using two back-to-back while loops!

+¢

+PLAY WITH CODE

-Try playing around with the while() loop code to create your own fading light effects!
+Try playing around with the while loop code to create your own fading light effects!

 Can you make the lights fade faster?
 Now how about slower?
-Just like with the Blink example code, we can change the pause() time to make the fade effect go faster or slower.
+Just like with the Blink example code, we can change the pause time to make the fade effect go faster or slower.

 We can also try changing the brightness increment.
-For example, changing the increment from brightness = brightness + 1 to brightness = brightness + 5 will make the LED fade faster.
+For example, changing the increment to:

+will make the LED fade faster.
 However, if the increment becomes too big, the fade goes from a smooth ramp back to choppy steps!
 The light doesn't have to fade all the way on or off!
-We can fade to a medium brightnesses by changing the condition statement in the while() loop.
-For example while(brightness < 50) will fade the light until it is only halfway on!
+We can fade to medium brightnesses by changing the condition statement in the while loop.
+For example, a loop like this will fade the light until it is only halfway on: